• Skip to primary navigation

 Citrus Salmon & Broccoli on Rice

-This meal requires a little bit of time – about half an hour- but it is high in protein, healthy, and deeelicious!
+This salmon and broccoli recipe requires a little bit of time – about half an hour- but it is high in protein, healthy, and deeelicious!
 Absolutely worth it!
 By being strategic about the food prep, you can time the salmon, broccoli, and rice to be hot and ready to eat about the same time.

 Ingredients